google-wallet/pass-converter/README.md

 ### Google Wallet pass

 When a Google Wallet pass (.json) file is sent in the `PATCH` request, it is first updated via the Google Wallet API.
-Then, if the corresponding PKPass file that was created when the Google Wallet pass was created has been registered on an iOS device, a push token is sent to the iOS device signalling an update is available.
+Then, if the corresponding PKPass file that was created when the Google Wallet pass was created has been registered on an iOS device, a push token is sent to the iOS device signaling an update is available.
 The pass converter implements the web service endpoints required for managing updates to PKPass files.
 Consult the [Apple documentation](https://developer.apple.com/documentation/walletpasses/adding_a_web_service_to_update_passes) for further information.

+**Note:** Managing updates to PKPass files requires the use of both Apple Push Notifications, and an internal database.
+Each of these are configured via `config.json` (see [configuration](#configuration)).
+Consult the [node-apn](https://github.com/node-apn/node-apn/blob/master/doc/provider.markdown) and [typeorm](https://typeorm.io/data-source-options) documentation for configuration details.

 ## Troubleshooting

 On both platforms, most errors occur due to missing fields.
 You can identify them by checking the below.

-### Google Wallet
+### Google Wallet pass

 The Google Wallet APIs are used to create passes.
 When errors occur, the API response is output to the local terminal including a detailed error message.

-### Apple
+### Apple `PKPass`

 If a PKPass file cannot be opened, follow the below steps.